 A continuation of ART 1300C.
-Prerequisite: Minimum grade of "C" in ART 1300C.

 ART 1759C.
 CERAMICS I: 3 Credits, 3 Hours.
 (Fall, Spring)

 A course involving work in clay.
 It will provide experience in creating hand-built and wheel-thrown pottery in addition to slip and glaze techniques in pottery decoration.